 Thanks for watching, I hope you enjoyed it.
-See you on the next Shark Bite!
+See you at the next Shark Bite!

 Hey everybody.
-My name is Andrew Lolk and today we’ll be the talking about call tracking, and the typical misconceptions that small business owners have about call tracking.
+My name is Andrew Lolk and today we’ll be talking about call tracking and the typical misconceptions that small business owners have about call tracking.

 Call tracking basically allows you to see exactly how your marketing efforts are performing by measuring how many calls you’re getting and exactly where they’re coming from.

 To get started with call tracking you need to add a piece of code to your website.
-That code will replace your existing business number by a generated forwarding number.
+That code will replace your existing business number with a generated forwarding number.

 I know that changing your phone number might seem like a big deal, you might be concerned and you might have wanted to brand your phone number.

-However today in 2015, it’s not really a big deal to brand your phone number, and there’s a couple reasons for this.
+However today in 2015, it’s not really a big deal to brand your phone number, and there are a couple of reasons for this.

-And the second reason is that phone number branding, unless you’re huge brand, doesn’t really matter today.
-Back in the day you had to either remember the phone number, or swipe through 50 pages in the phone book.
+And the second reason is that phone number branding unless you’re a huge brand, doesn’t really matter today.
+Back in the day, you had to either remember the phone number or swipe through 50 pages in the phone book.
 That’s not how we do today.
 Today we just snap a picture of the phone number, or we just tap it into the phone.
 We don’t have to remember them anymore.

 It Is Worth the Cost